Vladislav-Antipin/Project_LU2SV483/README.md

 ### General Conclusion

-The comparison of hemin-binding proteins hbpC, hbpD, hbpE between 5 members of Bartonella spp. allows us to suggest that those proteins have diverged before the speciation of *B. henselae, B. quintana, B. taylorii, B. vinsonii,* and *B. washoeensis*, since the distances between sequences related to the same species are **always** grater than those between different species.
+The comparison of hemin-binding proteins hbpC, hbpD, hbpE between 5 members of Bartonella spp. allows us to suggest that those proteins have diverged before the speciation of *B. henselae, B. quintana, B. taylorii, B. vinsonii,* and *B. washoeensis*, since the distances between sequences related to the same species are **always** greater than those between different species.
 Unfortunately, we cannot fully analyze this tree since for the majority of sequences the correspondence between hbp gene type (C,D or E) and UniprotID is not established (these were marked as just "OMP beta-barrel domain containing protein").
 But for those with known correspondence we can see that there're situated close on the tree, this supports the hypothesis above.